 Propagation: | By seeds, germinating over several months. |

-It prefers shade or partial shade and does best in moist well drained soil.
-In the natural habitat, it grows near streams and rivers.
+It prefers shade or partial shade and thrives best in well-drained soil with consistent moisture.
+In its natural habitat, it often grows in proximity to streams and rivers.

 Hello: